csci7135-f25/project-chandrakanth-pppa/code/README.md

 # Neural Network Static Analysis

+> **Note:** This directory contains a submodule linking to the main repository within the CUPLV organization.
+You can clone this repository normally, and the submodule will function as intended.
+The README content below mirrors the original repository.

 Code for the project titled `Certifying Differential Invariants in Backpropagation of Neural Networks using Abstract Duals`.
 This leverages the [`ocaml-nn`](https://github.com/ck090/ocaml-nn/tree/main) library to perform static analysis, implementing and comparing **DeepPoly** domain analysis against **Gradient-based verification** (using Abstract Dual Numbers).